isabelstoddart/NYPLYelpDataSQL/README.md

 # NYPLYelpDataSQL

-This is a semester long SQL project created for an undergrad data class at UT Austin.
+## This is a semester long SQL project created for an undergrad data class at UT Austin.
+### Description
 Our dataset consists of the New York Library's collection of restuarant menus detailing:
 -the dishes available
 -restaurant atmosphere